20. Penmanship, Black Forest Cake,

 The cat has a lot on his mind.
 He’s curt with her.
 “Do it, damn it.
 Don’t give me a hard time.
 Just do it.”

 Rats, dear hearts, like to eat.
 Shocker, right?
 They don’t have a lot of other interests, that I know of, in nature.
 Screwing, OK, but I’m not going to talk about that.
 Not now, anyway.

 Go on YouTube, you see them flipping, and climbing little jungle-jims, and cavorting in exercise wheels.
 In the wild, who knows, maybe they run rat marathons.
 No fancy equipment needed for that.
 Maybe they stargaze.
 They’re nocturnal beasties, why not?
 Can they see the stars?
-I looked that up, believe it or not.
+I looked that up.
 I consulted sites connected to MIT, Harvard.
 Couldn’t make head nor tail of none of it.
 I read up on cones, receptors, all kinda eye stuff, I still can’t tell you if rats see stars.